 Hanshi White was the Chairperson, Taekwondo for eight years and Vice Chairperson for four years – Pacific Association of the Amateur Athletic Union.

-During his martial arts career, Hanshi White has taught at Hamilton Airforce Base, Novato California, Treasure Island, Lafayette, Hanshi Buck’s public school in San Rafael, Alameda Naval Air Station, Alameda, Mare Island, Vallejo before joining Shihan Tyrone Wah at Wah Dojo in Pleasant Hill.
+During his martial arts career, Hanshi White has taught at Hamilton Airforce Base in Novato California, Treasure Island in San Francisco, Lafayette, CA at Marriette Bucks school, Hanshi Buck’s public school in San Rafael, Alameda Naval Air Station in Alameda and Mare Island in Vallejo before joining us at Wah Dojo in Pleasant Hill.

-Shiahn Wah started his Kyokushin Karate training at Little "C" Athletic club with Hanshi Don Buck and Alice Aguchi at the age of 11.
+Shiahn Wah started his Kyokushin Karate training in Concord, CA, at Little "C" Athletic Club with Hanshi Don Buck and Alice Aguchi at the age of 11.
 Shihan Wah's training was in Kyokushin Karate, Judo and Aiki JiuJitsu.

-Shihan Wah also trained at Hanshi Bucks house in Benicia CA on the weekends.
-Shihan Wah was an avid competitor in the AAU Regional and National Tournaments in both Karate and Judo.
-Shihan Wah was placed in the adult division for AAU Tournaments at the age of 17 .
-He was also the youngest team member in the Kyokushin North / South Tournaments at the age of 14 .
+Shihan Wah also trained at Hanshi Bucks house in Benicia, CA on the weekends.
+Shihan Wah was an avid competitor in the AAU Regional and National Tournaments in Karate and Judo.
+Shihan Wah was Moved up to the adult division for AAU Tournaments at the age of 17 .
+He was also the youngest team member in the Legendary Kyokushin North / South Tournaments at the age of 14 .

-Shihan Wah started teaching as an assistant instructor for Hanshi Don Buck and would teach classes in Hanshi Don Bucks absence.
-Hanshi Don Buck appointed Shihan Wah to teaching his own classes in Moraga CA (1989) and a few years after that, Shihan Wah opened up another class in Martinez CA.
+Shihan Wah started as an assistant instructor for Hanshi Don Buck and would teach classes in Hanshi Don Bucks absence.
+Hanshi Don Buck appointed Shihan Wah to teaching his own class in Moraga, CA (1989) and a few years after that, Shihan Wah opened up another class in Martinez CA.

-Shihan Wah has continued the teachings of Sosai Oyama and Hanshi Buck ever since.
-Many of Shiahn's students have gone on to be competitive in karate tournaments, both full and non-contact and some have even gone on to the silver screen.
+Shihan Wah continues the teachings of Sosai Oyama and Hanshi Buck.
+Many of Shiahn's students have gone on to be competitive in karate tournaments, both full and non-contact.
+Some have opened their own dojos and some have even gone on to make their way to the silver screen.